Need car parts? Select your vehicle

 How Do You Change an Alternator Fuse?

-• Blade-style fuses simply pull up and out of their socket.
+• Blade-Style Fuses: Pull them up and of their socket.

 In some cases, the primary alternator fuse may actually be a fusible link, which must be cut out of the wiring harness to be replaced.